EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - primary

 *Clarifications:*
 - Operational service includes e.g. documentation, stable production fulfillig the defined service level of timeliness, availability and completness, possible also includes redundancy.
+The system perfromance should be monitored and reported.
 - This is the main goal set for the requirements, the below defined requirements are to explanatory to this.
 Requirements F02 to F06 describe the service levels required.

 *Acceptance criteria:*